On the existence of Monge maps for the Gromov-Wasserstein problem: Applications to the inner product and squared distance GW problems

 \subsubsection{Empirical instability of the optimality of monotone rearrangements}

 The above study demonstrates that there exist probability measures $\mu$ and $\nu$ for which property

 does not hold.
-However, as it is very likely in practice when generating empirical distributions at random, one could ask if property $P$ is at least \emph{stable}, \textit{i.e.}~if when we have $\mu_0$ and $\nu_0$ satisfying $P(\mu_0,\nu_0)$ there is a small ball around $\mu_0$ and $\nu_0$ (for a given distance, say Wasserstein-$2$) inside which property $P$ remains valid.
-A negative answer to this---besides, in the symmetric case---is given by the counter-example by \cite{beinert2022assignment} with an increasing number of points: \begin{proposition}[]{}{} There exists two \emph{symmetric} measures $\mu,\nu$ on $\RR$ and sequences $(\mu_n)_n$, $(\nu_n)_n$ that weakly converge to $\mu,\nu$ such that optimal plans $\pi_n$ between $\mu_n$ and $\nu_n$ are never supported by a monotone map. \end{proposition} \begin{proof} We consider $\mu=\nu=\delta_0$ and the discrete measures $\mu_n=\frac{1}{n}\sum_{i=1}^n\delta_{x_i}$ and $\nu_n=\frac{1}{n}\sum_{i=1}^n\delta_{y_i}$ defined as follows for $n\geq7$:
+However, as it is very likely in practice when generating discrete measures at random, one could ask if property $P$ is at least \emph{stable}, i.e.~if when we have $\mu_0$ and $\nu_0$ satisfying $P(\mu_0,\nu_0)$ there is a small ball around $\mu_0$ and $\nu_0$ (for a given distance, say Wasserstein-$2$) inside which property $P$ remains valid.
+A negative answer to this---besides, in the symmetric case---is given by the counter-example by \citeauthor{beinert2022assignment}~\cite{beinert2022assignment} with an increasing number of points: \begin{proposition}[Instability of the optimality of monotone rearrangements] There exists two \emph{symmetric} measures $\mu,\nu$ on $\RR$ and sequences $(\mu_n)_n$, $(\nu_n)_n$ that weakly converge to $\mu$, $\nu$ such that optimal plans $\pi_n$ between $\mu_n$ and $\nu_n$ are never a monotone rearrangement. \end{proposition} \begin{proof} We consider $\mu=\nu=\delta_0$ and the discrete measures $\mu_n=\frac{1}{n}\sum_{i=1}^n\delta_{x_i}$ and $\nu_n=\frac{1}{n}\sum_{i=1}^n\delta_{y_i}$ defined as follows for $n\geq7$:

-which is simply the counter-example from \cite{beinert2022assignment} with $n$ points and $\epsilon_n=1/n^2$.
+which is simply the counter-example from \citeauthor{beinert2022assignment}~\cite{beinert2022assignment} with $n$ points and $\epsilon_n=1/n^2$.
 Since $n\geq7$, $\epsilon_n<2/(n-3)$ and the identity or anti-identity mappings are not optimal between $\mu_n$ and $\nu_n$.
 By direct computation,